ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

     use Music::Chord::Note ();                      # notes of a chord
     use Music::MelodicDevice::Transposition ();     # transpose a note

-First up, we define and the grab the values for the command-line given, program options:
+With those things declared, we define and the grab the values for the command-line given, program options:

     my %opts = (
         tonic   => 'C',     # note to transpose things to